localpunter/W6D1_JavaScript/hw_scope_whodunnit/hw_scope_whodunnit.md

   let murderer = 'Mrs. Peacock';
   return `The murderer is ${murderer}.`;
 }

-// this will return the murderer as Mrs Peacock const firstVerdict = declareMurderer();
+const firstVerdict = declareMurderer();
 console.log('First Verdict: ', firstVerdict);
+// this will return the murderer as Mrs Peacock

 const secondVerdict = `The murderer is ${murderer}.`;
 console.log('Second Verdict: ', secondVerdict);
 ```
-// TypeError: Assignment to constant variable.
+// Can't see any conflicts here so would return
+// Prof Plum?

 #### Episode 4